segmentio/segment-docs/src/unify/Traits/recommended-items.md

 By setting up a trait like this, each user profile now includes personalized recommendations that reflect individual tastes.
 You can use these recommendations across a range of touchpoints, like in-app sections, personalized email content, or targeted messaging, to create a more engaging and customized user experience.

+## Best practices

+Keep the following in mind as you work with Recommended Items:

+- **Limit recommendations to key items**: Start with 5-7 items per profile.
+This keeps recommendations concise and tailored to each user's preferences.
+- **Consider audience size**: Larger audiences could dilute the likelihood of high engagement for each recommended item.
+Aim for the top 20% of users to keep recommendations impactful.
+- **Give the system time to build the trait**: Recommendation traits can take up to 48 hours to calculate, depending on data volume and complexity.
+Segment recommends waiting until 48 hours have passed before using the trait in campaigns.